 Floyd died Monday evening after a white Minneapolis police officer kneeled on his neck for about eight minutes as he screamed that he couldn’t breathe, and several other officers stood by and crowds gathered.

 Hundreds of people took to the streets in Minneapolis, New York, Memphis and Louisville, where protesters also decried the police killing of Breonna Taylor in that Kentucky city in March.
 But the epicenter of the Thursday night protests — the third consecutive night since Floyd's death — remained the police station in Minneapolis where the officers involved were based.

 Just after 10 p.m., officials abandoned the 3rd Precinct police headquarters after sustained attacks by protesters.
 Moments later, protesters broke in and set it on fire.

-Despite the presence of the National Guard, which had been deployed earlier in the day on the orders of Gov. Tim Walz, firefighters were unable to deal with the blaze as protesters continued to surround the station, throwing projectiles and according to local media reports, firing guns into the building.
+Firefighters were unable to put out the blaze as protesters continued to surround the station, throwing projectiles and, according to local media reports, firing guns into the building.